-Examples include:
+Examples include, but are limited to:

 - Threatening or violent behaviour towards pupils or staff (carried out with malice).
 This includes swearing. - Continual Defiance - Racist, homophobic or sexist behaviour or language. - Stealing

 NOTE: RED SKY INCIDENTS MUST BE RECORDED ON SAFEGUARD AS AN INCIDENT, NOT A CONCERN.
 THIS MUST BE DONE AS SOON AS POSSIBLE.